 Securely Stream Audit Logs

-If you stream the audit log to a trusted HTTP server or syslog server, you can use Transport Layer Security (TLS) certificates to secure the channel between the Firewall Management Center and the server.
+If you stream the audit log to a trusted HTTP server or syslog server, you can use Transport Layer Security (TLS) certificates to secure the channel between the Cloud-Delivered Firewall Management Center and the server.
 You must generate a unique client certificate for each appliance you want to audit.

 Procedure